KK Cedevita: Five Croatian League titles (2013–2019)

+In the 2014–15 season Cedevita became Croatian champion again, with a win 3–1 in the playoffs final vs Cibona, won Krešimir Ćosić Cup again and played ABA league final.

-The new 2015–16 season with a new coach, Veljko Mršić and Gianmarco Pozzecco as assistant coach brings in some of the best seasons ever in 2015–16.
-Championships title again also Croatian Krešimir Ćosić Cup with semifinals in ABA league and Top 16 EuroLeague.
-In the 2016–17 again 4th-time champions with 5th time Croatian Cup, finals of Adriatic ABA League with Top 16 EuroCup.
-Miro Bilan, Marko Arapović, Filip Krušlin and Luka Babić played at the Olympic Games in Rio and Džanan Musa became the best scorer of FIBA Under-17 World Cup with Bosnia and Herzegovina National Team.
-In 2017–18 season the club started with legend player on coach position Jure Zdovc and assistant Slaven Rimac on the bench and first trophy, first ever ABA League Supercup in Bar.
-This season is a record in Croatia because Cedevita was first in Croatian League (5-th in a row) 2017–18 A-1 League as the senior team, also U-19, U-17 and U-11 team and U-15 vice champions.
-It was time for a 6-th Croatian Cup Krešimir Ćosić Cup.
-After TOP-16 in Eurocup Cedevita reaches semifinals of 2017–18 ABA League.
+The 2015–16 season brought a new coach, Veljko Mršić and Gianmarco Pozzecco as assistant, bringing more domestic titles.
+In 2016–17, they became 4th-time champions with 5th time Croatian Cup.
+Miro Bilan, Marko Arapović, Filip Krušlin and Luka Babić played at the Olympic Games in Rio.
+In 2017–18 season, the club started with the coach Jure Zdovc and assistant Slaven Rimac winning the first ever ABA League Supercup.
+This season is a record in Croatia because Cedevita won the 2017–18 A-1 League, also the cup title.
+After top-16 in Eurocup, Cedevita reaches semifinals of 2017–18 ABA League.
 Džanan Musa was EuroCup Basketball Rising Star 2017–18 EuroCup Basketball and ABA League Top Prospect 2017–18 ABA League First Division.
-In 2018-2019 season first coach will be Sito Alonso.
+In 2018-2019 season, first coach was Sito Alonso.
 The season was one of the worst in club history - poor results in the ABA League and the EuroCup lead to Alonso's firing and the hiring of former player Slaven Rimac.
-While the results improved, Cedevita was eliminated in the Top16 of the EuroCup, and the semifinals of the ABA League.
+While the results improved, Cedevita was eliminated in EuroCup and the semifinals of the ABA League.
 Cedevita won Krešimir Ćosić Cup, but suffered a complete fiasco in the 2018–19 A-1 League, barely qualifying to the finals and getting swept by KK Cibona.

 Merge with Olimpija Ljubljana

 On June 4, 2019, it was announced that Cedevita is about to merge with Slovenian team Olimpija Ljubljana and form Cedevita Olimpija.
-Some departments of the club, such as the Youth Academy, are planned to stay in Zagreb and continue as KK Cedevita Junior.
-In June 2019, Cedevita had applied for a change of headquarters from Zagreb to Ljubljana, Slovenia.
-Upon the decision of resettlement, and followed by the confirmation of both assemblies, Cedevita Zagreb and Olimpija Ljubljana made the association of clubs.
-KK Cedevita Olimpija was established at the meeting on July 8 in Arena Stožice.

-The club was a founding member of the Adriatic Basketball Association in 2015.
+Some departments of the club, such as the youth academy, are planned to stay in Zagreb and continue as KK Cedevita Junior.
+In June 2019, Cedevita had applied for a change of headquarters to Ljubljana, Slovenia.
+Upon the decision of resettlement, followed by the confirmation of both assemblies, Cedevita Zagreb and Olimpija Ljubljana made the association of clubs.
+KK Cedevita Olimpija was established on July 8 in Arena Stožice.
+The club was a founding member of the Adriatic Basketball Association.
 In December 2020, the club's shares were transferred to Cedevita Olimpija.